On the modularity of reducible mod l Galois representations

 and the Bernoulli numbers $(B_{m,\psi})_{m\ge1}$ by

 In particular, if $\psi$ is the trivial character (of modulus~$1$), then $B_{m,\psi}$ is the classical Bernoulli number~$B_m$, except when $m=1$ in which case we have $B_{1,\psi}=-B_1=1/2$.

 The Bernoulli numbers are related to certain special values of the $L$-function $L(s,\psi)$ attached to~$\psi$.
-More precisely, we have the following proposition (\cite[Ch.~4]{Was97}). \begin{prop} Let $m\ge 2$ be an integer such that $\psi(-1)=(-1)^m$.
+More precisely, we have the following proposition (which follows, for instance, from \cite{Was97}, Theorem~4.2 and the functional equation on p.
+30 of \emph{loc. cit.}). \begin{prop} Let $m\ge 2$ be an integer such that $\psi(-1)=(-1)^m$.
 Then, we have that